Help Stop Ebola. Help Save Lives.

 Photos

-Our teams are working around the clock to finish construction on our Ebola Treatment Center to open in coming days in Bunia.
+Our teams worked round the clock to finish construction on our Ebola Treatment Centers--one now open in Bunia and another open in Nyankunde.

 Teams oversee the grading required for the foundation of our Ebola Treatment Center in Bunia.

-The structure for a free-standing Ebola Treatment Center arrives in multiple containers.
+The structure for our Ebola Treatment Centers arrives in multiple containers.
 The container materials themselves are used for additional construction needs.

 Samaritan's Purse sent nearly 80,000 pounds of equipment and supplies on multiple aircraft bound for Ituri Province.

-Our 767 transported supplies and equipment as we prepare to set up two Ebola Treatment Centers in the Democratic Republic of the Congo.
+Our 767 transported supplies and equipment for two Ebola Treatment Centers in the Democratic Republic of the Congo.

 Training in personal protective equipment and other protocols helps protect workers from contact transmission while treating Ebola patients.